rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 Thus, from a face's perspective there are infinite lines which could pass through it's center.
 Similarly, infinite lines can pass through lip.

 Of those infinite lines, there is `only one 1 red line` which humans seem to prefer for the face as the choice of coordinate axis, and similarly for lip.

-However, in the image pixel space, there is no constraint governing "which" of the lines should be explicitly preferred by a neural network (since a face is a oval, and any line passing through the face looks identical).
+However, in the image pixel space, there is no constraint governing "which" of the lines should be explicitly preferred by a neural network (since a face is an oval/circle for fat guys like me, and any line passing through the face looks identical).

-We can call this problem as the problem of searching for a canonical lock.
+We call this as the problem of searching for a canonical lock.